Skip to Content

 This is perhaps the only children’s museum I’ve visited multiple times, entirely willingly.
 The space, a large federalist style building, is beautiful.
 Features like kid-size interactive Alice’s Wonderland entice parents and kids alike.

-kids can pretent to be alice in wonderland at the please touch museum
+Kids can pretent to be alice in wonderland at the please touch museum

 There is an enormous indoor carousel and science rooms where kids can move balls with construction cranes, make rockets fly and more.
 The new Cents and Sensibility exhibit teaches kids about earning, saving, investing and spending money.